-Fall Tarantula Migration on the Comanche National Grassland
+Fall Tarantula Trek on the Comanche National Grassland

 Whitney Cranshaw, Entomology Professor/Extension Specialist at Colorado State University, explains that the spiders, which are of the Oklahoma brown variety, are common in Southeast Colorado because the females like to make their burrows in undisturbed prairie rangeland.
 Those females then stick close to their burrows for the entirety of lives, which can be 25 years long.

 The male tarantulas — when they reach about 8 years old — gang up in groups and set out, using their senses of touch and vibration to locate the females.